piyushpatel2005/go-exploration/notes/golang-arrays/index.md

 4
 ```

- We can also change the value at any index position using assignment operators.
+ You can also change the value at any index position using assignment operators.
 Index must be between `0` and `len(arr) - 1`.
-If we go above or below this index, we can compilation error (out of bounds).
+If you go above or below these indices range, you get compilation error (out of bounds).

  **Example:**